Looking for something specific? Search the site.

 Leamington History Group

 We are dedicated to collecting and preserving the history of Leamington Spa (Warwickshire, England) and neighbouring districts.
-Membership of the group costs £15 per year and is open to everyone with an interest in the history of the town.
+Membership of the group costs £15 per year and is open to everyone interested in the history of the town.

 Useful links